Summer Camp 2025 Information

 Ages 11-17

-Back again after a great performance of Aladdin in 2023, Musical Theater Camp 2024 will feature the popular musical The Little Mermaid.
+Back again after a great performance of The Little Mermain in 2024, Musical Theater Camp 2025 will feature another, yet to be determined, popular musical.
 Campers will be able to take part in either the performance (on stage) track or the tech (off stage) track.
 There’s a lot to pack in so come ready to go!!!
 Auditions for main parts (Ariel, Ursula, and Prince Eric) will be held prior to camp.
 If interested, please contact john.opina@usw.salvationarmy.org for more information.
 For youth ages 11-17.
 Spots are limited to 20 so get signed up before it’s too late!

 Camp Arnold Dismissal Policy